brittnwatts/python-challenge/README.md

    1. Certify that this work is my own,
    2. Specify code source and its location in my 'python-challenge' repository,
    3. Clarify the reason for the assignment,
-   4. Explain the code and how it works.

 1.
 My name is Brittney Watts, and I am in the UNCC/EdX Data Analytics Bootcamp.
 Currently, we